spacemeshos/product/product_plan.md

 ### Release Highlights
 This 1.0 release extends the payment channels capabilities to generalized state channels.
 This enables apps to offload some or all of users app state from the Spacemesh blockmesh or from the cloud, to achieve greater scale and faster performance while not sacrificing security and users data privacy.

+We'd also like to improve the user experience working with wallets and the `Spacemesh Wallet`.

 ### Release features and components
 1. `Generalized state channels` - offload app state from the blockmesh